Share your views on health and social care budget

 An online staff survey has been created, which will take around ten minutes to complete.
 The survey will close on Friday 16 January and all responses are anonymous.
 Please note that this survey is for NAHSCP staff and staff of its providers only.

-NAHSCP Team Managers/Providers will also be issued with facilitation packs to encourage team discussions around the survey questions to enable a group response, so you may wish to check in with your line manager in the first instance before completing the survey as an individual.
+NAHSCP Team Managers/Providers have also been issued with facilitation packs to encourage team discussions around the survey questions to enable a group response, so you may wish to check in with your line manager in the first instance before completing the survey as an individual.

 Public survey to capture views of communities